JustinLove/onelife-client-patches/README.md

 ### show-modded-client

 Prints "WonLife" on the start page so it's easy to tell when the mod has loaded, or the game has relaunced vanilla.
-This also adds same-program relauch and client version mismatch testing.
+This also adds same-program relaunch and client version mismatch testing.

 ### screen-edge-push